Samsung/tizen-docs/open-source/release-notes/tizen-4-0-m1.md

+# Tizen 4.0 M2

-Release Date: 18 Jan, 2017
+Release Date: 31 May, 2017

-The Tizen 3.0 adopts various new features such as high performance graphics, latest web technology, intensified security, and multi-user supports.

 ## Release Notes

-### System (Kernel and System Framework)
+### System (Kernel and System F/W)

 **New and Changed Features**

-- Systemd/Service initialization time enhancement
-- First service launch time has been improved by optimizing the unit/smack initialization time.Service initialization time has been improved by utilizing tmpfiled.
-- Directory hierarchy enhancement and compatibility support
-- System directory structure has been refined to support read-only directories and multi-user.Hard-coded path in the source code has been removed.Support for a platform default user has been added.Support for 2.4 contents and application directories has been added.
-- Storage API and block module enhancement
-  - USB/SD Card external storage has been enumerated with the libstorage API.Support for multiple partitions and devices has been added.Block dbus connection has been separated to a special-purpose block module.
-- Device HAL upgrade
-  - Common device HAL structure has been added.USB configfs is supported.Default device adaptation layer for a standard kernel interface has been added.
-- Power management enhancement
-  - Dynamic power state transition has been added.Power state actor for supporting several profiles and devices has been added.
-- Debug and fail-safe handling system enhancement
-  - New kmsg and pipe log backend have been added.The kmsg, pipe, android logger backends are supported.Runtime watchdog functionality has been added.Callstack generation based on ptrace is supported optionally to eliminate the double crash issue.
-- Feedback system enhancement
-  - Feedback daemon to support multiple patterns has been added.Various patterns are supported, such as combination of duration and waiting.
-- System information enhancement
+- System F/W

-  - GDBM backend to support a light-weight system registry to improve performance has been added.
-- Cynara-based dbus policy support through dbus-daemon
+  - The PASS (Power Aware Service System) daemon has been added for HW (CPU, GPU, and memory) resource management.
+  - Open source has been upgraded and changed:
-  - Privilege-based access check has been added.
+    - Systemd version has been upgraded from 219 to 231.
-- New APIs
-  - IR device APIs have been added.
-  - USB Host APIs have been added.
-  - Battery and charger status APIs have been added.
-  - Detailed build information has been added.
+    - Libgudev package has been detached from Systemd.
-  - CPU frequency APIs have been added.
-  - Storage change event handler API has been added.
+    - Initrd package has been added.
-- Major open source upgrade and changes
-  - Systemd version has been upgraded from v216 to v219.
+    - Libconfig has been upgraded to 1.6.
-  - Pwdutils has been replaced with shadow-utils.
+    - Libusb has been upgraded to 1.0.21.
-  - Libfuse version has been upgraded to 2.9.6.
+  - The resource management daemon has been changed to make resourced lighter for IoT devices.
+  - New APIs have been added:
+    - Dlog C# internal APIs
+    - Getting physical memory size API

+**Fixes**

+- System F/W

-  - Fsck-msdos and newfs-msdos have been separated from deviced.
+  - Many Dbus/Kdbus bugs have been fixed.
+  - The systemd-journald log starvation bug has been fixed.
-  - The libdbus version has been upgraded to 1.10.6.
+  - The dlogutil dump mode (nonblack) bug has been fixed.
-  - In TV, the kdbus version has been upgraded to V4

 ### System (Base)

 **New and Changed Features**

-- Base library upgrade
+- Base Library

-  - Address sanitizer building is supported.
-  - ICU binary data file has been changed to text data file.
-  - unzip has been patched for CVE-2015-7697.
+  - Open source libraries have been upgraded:

+    - Sqlite (3.14.2)
+    - leveldb (1.20)
+    - libzypp (16.3.1)
+    - libzypp-binding (0.7.3)
+    - zypper (1.13.14)
+    - libsolv (0.6.23)
+    - re2 (20161101)
+    - re2c (0.16)
+    - pbzip2 (1.1.13)
+    - json-glib (1.2.0)
+    - jsoncpp (1.7.7)
+    - icu (57.1)

+  - New open source packages have been added:

+    - python-mako (1.0.6)
+    - myton-mock (2.0.0)
+    - python-funcsigs (1.0.2)
+    - python-argparse(1.4.0)
+    - python-linecache2 (1.0.0)
+    - python-traceback2 (1.4.0)
+    - python-unittest2 (1.1.0)
+    - python-pbr (2.0.0)
+    - python-six (1.10.0)
+    - python-setuptools (34.3.3)
+    - python-packaging (16.8)
+    - python-MarkupSafe (1.0)
+    - python-pyparsing (2.2.0)
+    - python-appdir (1.4.0)

+**Fixes**

+- Upstream/file

+  - upstream/file rolled back the JPEG data file to support the old JPEG file conversion.

+- Upstream/boost

-  - expat version has been upgraded to 2.2.0.
+  - The build option has been modified to reduce the build time (approximately from 30 to 10 minutes).

-    - CVE-2016-4472
+- capi-base-utils

-  - iniparser version has been upgraded to 3.2.
+  - i18nutil has been added to generate an i18n report for all locales supported in Tizen.

-- System-settings API enhancement
-  - Functions for adding or deleting string-list type data for ringtone-list (internal json handling) has been added.
-- i18n (base-utils) API enhancement
-  - Detect host time zone function has been added.
-  - Ucalendar wrapper API has been added.
-  - Utmscale wrapper API has been added.
-  - Ushape wrapper API has been added.
-  - Ubidi wrapper API has been added.
-- Vconf-internal-keys one-branch policy adoption
-  - Type check XML scheme validation for ‘type’ specifier at build-time has been added.
-  - ‘layer’ by automation has been removed.
-- tzdata-update parser plugin has been added.
-  - Support for updating tzdata at runtime by downloadable application has been added.

-### Application Framework
+### Application FW

 **New and Changed Features**

-- Application
+- Application Core/Launcher

+  - The appcore libraries have been rewritten to support all application models with the same code base.
+  - The appcore simple plugin feature has been added.
+  - The rua API has been improved to support an update change callback.

+- Package Manager

+  - A new app update flag API has been added.
-  - New event API to keep last event data has been added.
+  - A new package archive API has been added.
+  - The pkgmgr database-related code has been rewritten to make it more efficient.

+- Notification

+  - The bigpicture UX feature has been added.

+- Widget Framework

+  - The screen connector library has been improved to support screen capture and multiple widget viewer in a more structured way.
-  - Support for text input delegation has been added.
+  - A new API for getting the widget setup app ID has been added.
-  - Several new operations have been added.
+  - A new API for getting the watch setup app ID has been added.

 - Application IPC

-  - Data-control data change notification API has been added.
-  - Support for Data control bulk management has been added.
-- Application package installer
-  - The optional mount installation feature has been added.
+  - The message port registration event callback feature has been added.
-  - Separate permission for users for installing global applications and user-private applications has been added.
-Only admin users can install global applications.
-  - Support for listening for the disable/enable application event has been added.
-  - New filter property for application information has been added.
-- Application launcher
-  - Application background launch mode has been added.
-  - Support for color-depth for a splash screen has been added.
-- Notification
-  - Support for direct reply has been added.
-  - Support for notification template has been added.
-- Widget
-  - Support for multiple widget feature has been added.
+  - data-control trusted communication has been added.
-  - Widget framework has been rewritten to support multiple viewer concept.

-As a common feature, multi-user support has been added.

 ### Window System

 **New and Changed Features**

 - Extended Wayland Protocols

   - tizen_screen_rotation allows the display server to let a client ignore the output transform.
   - tizen_screenshooter is extended to support the auto rotation for the screen capture.
   - tizen_video_object is extended to control the video object’s visibility in regard to the topmost window.